On this page:

 The number of participants funded for disability-related health supports is expected to grow significantly in the next 12 months.
 There are market opportunities for providers who are already registered or are considering registering to provide these types of supports.

-The health system will continue to be responsible for the diagnosis and clinical treatment of health conditions, ongoing and chronic health conditions not related to a participant’s disability, time limited (non-ongoing) and palliative conditions and acute/post-acute care (e.g. hospital and Hospital in the Home).
+The health system will continue to be responsible for the diagnosis, early intervention and clinical treatment of health conditions, ongoing and chronic health conditions not related to a participant’s disability, time limited (non-ongoing) and palliative conditions, rehabilitation, convalescent care or acute/post-acute care (e.g. hospital and Hospital in the Home).

 NDIS participants will be able to pay for disability-related health supports through their plan budget.
 This means they can choose how their supports are provided.

-The Price Guide is a key reference to help participants, providers, plan managers and support coordinators discuss and prepare to include disability-related health supports in eligible NDIS plans.
+The NDIS Pricing Arrangements and Price Limits is a key reference to help participants, providers, plan managers and support coordinators discuss and prepare to include disability-related health supports in eligible NDIS plans.

-The new disability-related health supports pricing structure and support levels will be included in the 2019-20 Price Guide and Support Catalogue.
+The additional disability-related health supports pricing structure and support levels are included in the NDIS Pricing Arrangements and Price Limits.

-As we roll out the new funding approach for disability-related health supports, some supports may continue to be delivered by the state and territory health services until a participant has a plan review.
+As we roll out the new funding approach for disability-related health supports, some supports may continue to be delivered by the state and territory health services until a participant has a plan reassessment.

-Prior to a plan review, participants will be able to purchase most disability-health related supports flexibly within their existing NDIS budget, including nursing and allied health services.
-For Assistive Technology valued over $1500 this will need to be specifically included in a participant’s plan at their review.
+Prior to a plan reassessment, participants will be able to purchase most disability-health related supports flexibly within their existing NDIS budget, including nursing and allied health services.
+For Assistive Technology valued over $1500, this will need to be specifically included in a participant’s plan at their reassessment.

-Find out more about specific disability-related health supports, or read the information guide:
+Find out more about specific disability-related health supports in our guideline.